 A committee began looking for a permanent campus to own during year four.
 Parents and administration researched what a ‘middle school’ might look like and how it would be different from the fast-growing grammar school.
 The decision was made to pursue the addition of grades six, seven, and eight.
 After six years in the original facility, and a class of four students that were ready to move into eighth grade, God blessed the school with a 25-acre campus and a 70,000 square-foot building at 86th and Memorial Drive.
 A lightning-fast renovation during the summer of 2006 allowed school to begin at the new campus that fall.
 With enrollment at 264, the school moved into the new facility, which at the time, seemed cavernous.

 That feeling wouldn’t last long.
 The Board began deliberations on whether or not to continue the education into high school.
 Consultants were hired and analysis and interviews were conducted with board members, families, students, faculty and administration.
 The decision was made to add a high school and nine students enrolled for ninth grade in the fall of 2008.
 Older students meant additional leadership activities, more experiences in the arts, and certainly opportunities to participate in athletics.
 The high school’s growth would require the building of additional space.
 The 25,000 sq foot gym opened its doors in January of 2012, allowing a growing volleyball program and a new basketball program to flourish.
-Additional sports were added including varsity football, baseball, tennis, track, cross country, and eventually golf.
+Additional sports were added including varsity football, cheer, baseball, tennis, track, cross country, and eventually golf.

 The education that Regent students were receiving was beautiful.
 There were parent testimonies, excellent ACT/SAT/National Merit scores, the beginning of the senior thesis program, Declamation Days, musicals, art and music electives, personal finance and economics courses, service projects, all built upon a foundation in Jesus Christ and an understanding of a biblical perspective on all of life.